hoellin/eg/docs/haemochromatosis/ABC/preliminary_analysis_v9.md

 # Notice

 The current page essentially corresponds to a markdown knitted from a Rmd document.
-It does not render very well because of html widgets not handled, so one should better refer to the correct rendering available here: [https://genoweb.toulouse.inra.fr/~thoellinger/2022/ABC_inferred_genes/preliminary_analysis_v9.html](https://genoweb.toulouse.inra.fr/~thoellinger/2022/ABC_inferred_genes/preliminary_analysis_v9.html)
+It does not render very well because of html widgets not handled, so one should better refer to the correct rendering available in [preliminary_analysis_v9.html](../../../data_and_results/haemochromatosis/networks_hemochromatosis/preliminary_analysis_v9.html).